ABOUT SURVEY MONUMENTS AND BENCHMARKS

 Geodetic Data Sheets

 A data sheet accessable to the public exists for many, but not all benchmarks shown on the maps.
 These contain the name and location of the benchmark indicating the state, county, and USGS quad or topo map that it is on as well as precise survey data such as latitude, longitude, elevation and numerous other parameters mainly of interest to a surveyor.
-In addition to this data sheet you may want to look at another one on understanding annuities.

 Shown below is the major part of the data sheet for FRISCO which is for Humphreys Peak, the highest peak in Arizona.
 The benchmark in this case is not named directly for the peak, but for San Francisco Mountain of which it is a part.
 Note that the PID is entered down the left side in front of every line so it definitely can't be missed!
 Under the CURRENT SURVEY CONTROL heading is the latest latitude and longitude for the site referenced to NAD 83 the North American Datum of 1983.
 The Datum is the mathematical model for the shape of the earth.
 (See the article on GPS for a more complete explanation of this.)
 Also shown is the elevation above sea level in meters and feet.
 If the note VERTCON is shown then it is the latest adjusted elevation.
 If the word SCALED is shown then it has been scaled from a map and not accurately measured.